Skip to Main Content

 Kate Quinn Stewart offers Acupuncture in Washington, DC, Dupont Circle

-• Decrease nausea and vomiting
+• Experience less nausea and vomiting

-• Ease body aches and joint pains
+• Get relief from body aches and joint pains

-• Treat diarrhea and constipation
+• Experience less diarrhea and constipation

-• Improve appetite
+• Have better appetite

-• Help heal mouth sores
+• Have fewer mouth sores

-• Ease post-surgical pain
+• Feel relief from post-surgical pain

-• Alleviate depression
+• Experience less depression

 Location